 Richter H. Moore, Jr. Law and Society Research Award

-David Sutton Endowment Fund for Political Science and Criminal Justice
+David Sutton Endowment for Political Science and Criminal Justice

 ASU Local Government Alumni Association

 Nine scholarships are awarded each year to undergraduate students majoring in political science with a concentration in Town, City, County, Management and graduate students in the Master of Public Administration program.
 The recipients are selected by the faculty in public administration in conjunction with the officers of the alumni association.
 The selections are made in the fall during the Association's annual conference.

 - Robert G. Hester Scholarship Endowment for Local Government